 - R.J.
 Reynolds and SFNTC are certified by independent third-party auditors to the ISO 9001 Quality Standard.
 ISO 9001 delineates standard operating procedures and work instructions.
 These procedures include recordkeeping, which provides the structure and database for many environmental management procedures.

 Robust environmental management systems are essential to maintaining safe and sustainable operations.
 Our companies are committed to doing the right thing for our communities and society at large, and our environmental management systems enable our facilities to operate in a manner that surpasses compliance with environmental regulations.
-RAI’s operating companies continue to excel in environmental compliance, and we are proud to report zero environmental violations again in 2016.

 Audit & Assurance Procedures